jmchor/TypeScript/README.md

 But among more structured items are

 - _Learning TypeScript_ by John Goldberg
+- Accompanied by the projects repo of Learning TypeScript https://github.com/LearningTypeScript/projects
 - [TotalTypescript](https://www.totaltypescript.com/tutorials) by [Matt Pocock](https://github.com/mattpocock) (they have free tutorials!)
 - Literally **any** episode of SyntaxFM talking about TypeScript